bralkor/unreal_python_pre_init/PythonAddPreInit/README.md

 3) Unreal opens the project's Default Map file
 4) Unreal reopens any cached EUWs (Editor Utility Widgets) from the previous session
 5) Python Init Startup runs (any files named `init_unreal.py` are run)
+6) Any Functions or Variables declared in a `init_unreal.py` file will be added to the Python Globals

-This grants us the ability to run Python scripts before the Default Map opens or any cached EUWs reopen
+This grants us the ability to run Python scripts before the Default Map opens or any cached EUWs reopen.
+A common example is for Python-generated Blueprint Function Libraries, this allows us to safely import them before any cached EUWs reopen during Editor Startup.

 ---
 <br>